andreealalaaaa/ATAD/README.md

    The aVeryBigSum function is called with the vector ar to calculate the sum.
    The result is written to a file using the OUTPUT_PATH environment variable.

-5. Diagonal Difference problem - Easy - 0.5 points
+5. Diagonal Difference problem - Easy - 0.5 points - diagonalDifference.rs
    https://www.hackerrank.com/challenges/diagonal-difference/problem?isFullScreen=true
    diagonalDifference Function:
    Computes the absolute difference between the sums of the two diagonals of a square matrix.